5 of the Most Expensive Nike Air Max Sneakers Ever

 Take a peep at just about any serious collection and there’s bound to be an Air Max (or dozen) in there.
 Walking on Air has become common place, so it’s easy to overlook the bevy of bubbled Grails that have released throughout the years.

-So, in the lead-up to 2019’s Air Max Day, we thought we’d take a look at some of most-expensive Air Maxes ever.
+So, we thought we’d take a look at some of most-expensive Air Maxes ever.
 No secrets which '1' the Airheads love the most!

 Air Max 1 Master ‘Family and Friends’